SaharaaQuestLab/llmperf/README.md

 - --header to pass additional headers to the LLM API.
 - --request-timeout to pass a request timeout to the LLM API.
 - --system-prompt-file to pass a system prompt file to the LLM API.
+- --provider to specify the LLM provider name.

 ### OpenAI Compatible APIs
 ```bash